Pre-correcting and prompting is a classroom management strategy you can use to tell and remind students of behavior expectations.

 Best used for instruction with:

-.
-When students do well, use behavior-specific praise to tell them exactly what they’ve done correctly.
+- Praise students for doing it well.
+Use behavior-specific praise to clearly tell students what they’ve done correctly.
 For example: “Nice work walking quietly down the hallway and in the correct spot.
 You were all on the left side and I didn’t hear a peep.”

 Pre-corrections and prompts are preventative.
 They take place before students have a chance to fail at what’s expected of them.
 This prevention is especially important for students who learn and think differently since they tend to experience failure more often than their classmates.

-As a bonus, pre-corrections and prompts are flexible by design.
+As an added bonus, pre-corrections and prompts are flexible by design.
 Students who struggle to process information verbally benefit from gestures and visuals.
 Students who may interpret a teacher’s words differently depending on their linguistic and cultural background benefit from the use of different types of prompts.

-Research indicates that when used with effective praise, pre-correcting and prompting reduce behavior problems and increase academic engagement.
+Research indicates that when used with effective praise, pre-correcting and prompting reduces behavior problems and increases academic engagement.
 This helps create a more positive classroom environment, which makes all students feel more comfortable and included.